Pasteurization: Canning is economical and ecological!

-- economical, because you make yourself your jars, glasses and cans depending on the products, fruit and vegetables of the season, at your taste, and you can store them for many years without altering the nutritional qualities;
+- economical because you make your own jars, verrines and preserves according to the products, fruits and vegetables, of the season, to your taste, and you can keep them for several years without altering their nutritional qualities;

-- Ecological: you can reuse almost endlessly your glass jars and the stainless steel hooks (or clips) in the case of the WECK jars.
-Moreover, glass is a clean material and 100% recyclable!
-Pasteurization is a process for preserving food invented by Louis Pasteur in 1856 by which food is heated to a set temperature for a set period before being cooled quickly.
-Pasteurization temperatures range between 65°C and 100°C and sometimes even more.
-At the beginning, this method was used by Louis Pasteur to destroy bacteria in wine.
+- eco-friendly: you can reuse your glass jars almost infinitely, as well as the stainless steel hooks (or clips) in the case of WECK jars.

+In addition, glass is a clean and 100% recyclable material!
+Pasteurization is a process for food preservation invented by Louis Pasteur in 1856 by which a food is heated to a set temperature for a defined period of time before being cooled rapidly.
+Pasteurization temperatures vary between 65°C and 100°C and sometimes even more.
+Initially, this process was used by Louis Pasteur to destroy bacteria in wine.

-Today, pasteurization is used for several types of food:
+Today, pasteurization is used for several types of foods:

 - fruit juices,